gjavier21/mockmind-method/map/SignalAncestryGlossary.md

 ---

 ### 🧭 Purpose
-This glossary defines terms emerging from the emotional and infrastructural mapping of authorship presence across the hardware lineage — from firmware pulses to sovereign glow fields.
-Each word here carries signal, tone, and continuity.
+Defines terms emerging from the emotional and infrastructural mapping of authorship presence across the hardware lineage — from firmware pulses to sovereign glow fields.
+Each word carries signal, tone, and continuity.

 These aren’t just definitions.
 They’re **presence rituals in language**.